 Retest 5: no bid

 Progressive weakness of bids.
-Also could bid just pop out of nowhere with market orders and push up from support?
-Yes, that is why risk has to be managed well especially if trader does not have first entry around the highs.
+Also, could bid just pop out of nowhere with market orders and push up from support?
+Yes, that is why risk has to be managed well, especially if the trader does not have first entry around the highs.

 Bellow example of B grade distribution on MMM:

 Another example of distribution on weakness on YECO.

 Bellow example on NBEV, distribution on weakness with a stall on support before the wash.

 Bellow A grade play example on STNE.
 Price should be as liquid as possible in order for a trader to spot the critical weakness just before a major wash is around.
 If the ticker is very i-liquid, it will be impossible to spot that (gaps between candles and not enough action on tape).
 The best combo is heavy wash ahead of structure, a liquid asset with tight spread, not SSR, clean progression of lower highs, clean read on tape in last 10 minutes.

 A grade example below on Ethereum, distribution on weakness with heavy offers on tape (didn't save the screenshots of tape) and then after break formed micro shelf and washed out, same as the example above STNE.